-WMU Homer Stryker M.D.
-School of Medicine is building upon a strong foundation of expertise and experience using simulation as a key component of medical education.
-Simulation is a bridge between the classroom and clinical arena.
-The new medical school undergraduate curriculum will include well over 100 hours of simulation-based learning (SBL), a quantum leap from what most medical schools are delivering currently.
+Simulation is a key component of medical education and a bridge between the classroom and clinical arena.
+The medical school's undergraduate curriculum includes more than 100 hours of simulation-based learning (SBL), substantially more than what most medical schools are currently delivering.

 Simulation offers an artificial but sufficiently realistic representation of a person, a situation, event or environment.
 Simulation provides long-term learning through short-term experiences followed by directed feedback or self-reflection.

 Knowledge and technical expertise, coupled with refined teamwork and communication skills, are critical for successfully managing patients in a complex clinical environment.
 In the Simulation Center, learners develop, master and maintain a variety of skills, including clinical reasoning and decision-making, procedural, communication, teamwork and professional skills.
 Simulation provides either standardized or customizable learning experiences that are conducted in a controlled and patient-safe environment; it allows for exploration and practice before real-world implementation.
 It is a bridge between the classroom and clinical application.

 Faculty utilize all types of simulations and simulators in our undergraduate, graduate and continuing medical education curricula, including role-play, tabletop exercises, partial task trainers, computer-based simulators, low-to-high fidelity mannequins, standardized patients, hybrid simulators and virtual reality devices.
 Simulation most commonly serves as an instructional tool but it is also used in assessment and in research on human performance under stressful conditions.
 We have the staff, the technology and the tools to enhance student learning and meet the various goals of our educators.